 Our lunchroom contains a kitchenette which is fully equipped with several microwaves, a refrigerator and coffee making facilities.
-In addition to these lunchroom facilities, we also have vending machines on site for student use, comfortable breakout areas and an outdoor courtyard space with seating for students to sit, eat, chat and relax during breaks.
+In addition to these lunchroom facilities, we also have vending machines on site for student use, and comfortable breakout areas with seating for students to sit, eat, chat and relax during breaks.